 Craftsmen and women might use a knife to form specific pieces of art, furniture, equipment, and much more.
 Meanwhile, a chef will need to have a durable edge if they are going to properly do their job in a busy kitchen.

 Steel durability is a big deal for sure, but what steel type is the best?
 To us, this truly comes down to where you plan to use it.
 This also depends on whether you’re looking for a knife just to last you for a while or wanting it to remain sharp for a long time.
+Edge retention and corrosion resistance are factors to consider as well as ease of sharpening.

 - Edge Retention: 80%